 What Can You Do as an LCSW?

-Becoming an LCSW allows you to work directly with patients in a clinical work setting.
+Becoming an LCSW may be the next step in your career after earning your social work license.
+It requires a specific amount of training and experience under supervision, as well as completing an ASWB examination.
+Once you become an LCSW, you are able to work directly with patients in a clinical work setting.
 Some settings like hospitals and private practices may only hire LCSWs, so earning your license may open up your career opportunities and make you a more competitive candidate.
-As an LCSW, you may pursue careers that involve more direct patient care, such as:
+As an LCSW, you may pursue careers that involve more direct patient care, such as these:

 Clinical social worker who treats mental health issues

 Child and family social worker who supports kids and families during challenging times

 Psychiatric social worker who both diagnoses and treats mental health conditions